surniaulula/wpsso-wc-shipping-delivery-time/readme.txt

 == Upgrade Notice ==

+= 3.1.0-dev.1 =

+(2023/12/06) Fixed minimum and maximum time units to use whole numbers.

 = 3.0.0 =

-(2021/11/08) Refactored the settings page and metabox load process for WPSSO Core v17.0.0.
+(2023/11/08) Refactored the settings page and metabox load process for WPSSO Core v17.0.0.

 = 2.9.0 =